Articles Tagged with Stonex Securities Inc.

 Claimants allege they are seeking damages as a result of a failure of the full satisfaction of the arbitration award rendered in FINRA Matter No. 22-01490.

 According to records kept by The Financial Industry Regulatory Authority (FINRA) financial Broker David Rollins (Rollins), currently associated with Stonex Securities Inc., has at least 2 disclosable events.
-These events include one customer complaint, one tax lien, alleging that Rollins recommended unsuitable investments in different investment products including debt securities among other allegations and complaints.
+These events include one customer complaint, one regulatory, alleging that Rollins recommended unsuitable investments in different investment products including debt securities among other allegations and complaints.

 FINRA BrokerCheck shows a final customer complaint on October 31, 2024.